 On the Beaches Campus, students learn with ambition, love with purpose, and lead with courage.
-Our “Make a Difference Mondays” tradition once a month is a tangible way for our students to love others by taking action to help those in our community and participate in other outreach activities.
-Some of the activities our students have embarked on as part of this outreach effort include making blankets for needy families, giving donations to elderly residents, drafting cards to military service personnel overseas, writing letters to front-line workers at hospitals, and donating food and toys to local non-profit organizations.
+Our students engage in community service opportunities throughout the year in the form of Student Families.
+Each Student Family, led by two fifth grade students and comprised of students in every grade Pre-K 3 through fifth grade, works together on projects to provide for those in need within the local community.
+Some of the projects our students have embarked on as part of this outreach effort include making blankets for needy families, giving donations to elderly residents, drafting cards to military service personnel overseas, writing letters to front-line workers at hospitals, and donating food and toys to local non-profit organizations.

-On the St. Mark’s campus, service learning opportunities abound!
-Hands-on experiences in each grade level, Kindergarten through 6th grade, intentionally use service activities to engage our students, enhance curriculum, affirm character values, and build relationships in the community, locally and globally.
+On the St. Mark’s Campus, service learning opportunities abound!
+Hands-on experiences in each grade level, kindergarten through fifth grade, intentionally use service activities to engage our students, enhance curriculum, affirm character values, and build relationships in the community, locally and globally.
 Service learning experiences are appropriate to our students’ ages and developmental abilities, deepening their knowledge and connecting the campus community to real-world issues and needs.